enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Publishing Issues
 -----------------

-Inspired by "GitHubs Issues", we have are finally able to reveal the first iteration of collaboration and workflow handling in Enonic XP.
+Inspired by "GitHubs Issues", we are finally able to reveal the first iteration of collaboration and workflow handling in Enonic XP.

 The idea is simple and powerful.
 Content Studio users now get the ability to create Issues, assign them to other Content Studio editors and contributors, and optionally add content items to them.
 With added items an issue can in fact be considered a publishing request.